marcfrederick/terraform-provider-porkbun/docs/resources/dns_record.md

 ### Required

-- `content` (String) The content of the DNS record.
-Format depends on the record type (e.g., IP address for A records, target domain for CNAME records).
+- `content` (String) The answer content for the record.
+Please see the DNS management popup from the domain management console for proper formatting of each record type.
 - `domain` (String) The domain name for which to create the DNS record (e.g., example.com).
 - `subdomain` (String) The subdomain for the record being created, not including the domain itself.
-Use an empty string for the apex domain.
+Leave blank to create a record on the root domain.
+Use * to create a wildcard record.
 - `type` (String) The type of DNS record to create (A, AAAA, CNAME, MX, TXT, NS, ALIAS, SRV, TLSA, CAA, HTTPS, SVCB).

 ### Optional

-- `prio` (Number) The priority for the DNS record.
-Only used for certain record types like MX and SRV.
-Default is 0.
+- `prio` (Number) The priority of the record for those that support it.
-- `ttl` (Number) The Time To Live (TTL) for the DNS record in seconds.
-Minimum value is 600 seconds (10 minutes).
-Default is 600.
+- `ttl` (Number) The time to live in seconds for the record.
+The minimum and the default is 600 seconds.

 ### Read-Only